wandevs/wan-trade-web/P2P_Exchange_Working_Principles.md

 # 5. Conclusion

-P2PE is a well-designed decentralized application that can safely and reasonably meet user transaction needs.
+WanSwap is a well-designed decentralized application that can safely and reasonably meet user transaction needs.